-Here’s whether external hard drives or external SSDs work on USB hubs:
+Here’s everything about external hard drives or external SSDs working on USB hubs:

 Generally speaking, you can use external drives with USB hubs without any issues, but there are things to consider.